 Each district will hold a Fall Recruiting Training in August.
 Check your district website for the date and location.
 At the training, packs will receive Join Cub Scouting envelopes containing: New Parent Orientation Guide, flyer, promotional cards, Cub Scout applications and a Boys' Life Mini Magazine.

-Boys who join Cub Scouts will receive a gift for joining.
+Boys who join Cub Scouts will receive a mini flashlight for joining.
 Packs can pick these incentives up from their district membership chair.

 Table Tents and Signs